tno-terminology-design/tev2-specifications/docs/terms/header.md

 isa:
 bodyFile: /spec-files/10-curated-text-file.md
 glossaryTerm: "Header (of a Curated Text)"
-glossaryText: "the part of a [curated text](@), which is at the beginning of that text, that starts with a line that (only) contains three subsequent '-'characters, and that ends with a second occurrance of such a line.
+glossaryText: "the part of a [curated text](@), which is at the beginning of that text, that starts with a line that (only) contains three subsequent '-'characters, and that ends with a second occurrence of such a line.
 Headers live in [curated text files](@)."
 synonymOf:
 grouptags:
 formPhrases: [ "header{ss}" ]